FerRacimo/Archaeomics/PopGen1_PCAandAdmixture.md

 Exercises using PCA and Admixture
 ===============

-In this tutorial we will be using a combination of whole-genome and SNP capture datasets assembled by the Reich lab as part of a paleogenomic study of Europe and the Middle East (Lazaridis et al. 2016).
+In this tutorial we will be using a combination of whole-genome and single-nucleotide polymorphism (SNP) capture datasets assembled by the Reich lab as part of a paleogenomic study of Europe and the Middle East (Lazaridis et al. 2016).
 The dataset contains genomic data from both ancient and present-day populations from around the world.

 The data files can be found here: